-The galloping of horse.
-Who was it came by?

-Lennox.
-'Tis two or three, my lord, that bring you word

-Macduff is fled to England.

 Macbeth.
-Fled to England?

-Angus.
-Ay, my good lord.

-Macbeth.
-Time, thou anticipatest my dread exploits!
+Time, thou anticipat'st my dread exploits!

-From this moment,

-The very firstlings of my heart shall be

-The firstlings of my hand.
-And even now,

-To crown my thoughts with acts, be it thought and done.

-The castle of Macduff I will surprise,

-Seize upon Fife, give to the edge of the sword

-His wife, his babes, and all unfortunate souls

-That trace him in his line.
-No boasting like a fool --

-This deed I'll do before this purpose cool.
+The flighty purpose never is o'ertook Unless the deed go with it.
+From this moment, The very firstlings of my heart shall be The firstlings of my hand.
+And even now, To crown my thoughts with acts, be it thought and done.
+The castle of Macduff I will surprise, Seize upon Fife, give to the edge of the sword His wife, his babes, and all unfortunate souls That trace him in his line.
+No boasting like a fool -- This deed I'll do before this purpose cool.
+But no more sights! -- Where are these gentlemen?
+Come, bring me where they are.